Welcome Aboard!

 - Bait (Budget 25-50$ per person per day)

-- Gratuities *Gratuities are a personal decision based on the service that you received.
+*Gratuity is a personal decision based on the service that you have received.

 (this is split amongst the TCH crew taking care of you, and the lodge maintenance and cleaning crews)

-- Tips for airport shuttle drivers ($20 per person)
+- Tips for airport shuttle drivers ($20 per person, per ride)

 Other Cash to bring